 In 30.12.2021, the commits 6b9e6bb3 and 2d9cddfc reverted the work towards implementing v1.3. and rolled back to v1.2.

-The following section argues why the changes in v1.3 are absolutely crucial for a European layout.
+The following section argues why the changes in v1.3 are crucial for a European layout.

 "The borderline useless Ssharp (ẞ) symbol"